Raise Money With Us

 We support Pancreatic Cancer UK

 Pancreatic Cancer is currently underfunded receiving only 2.1% of Cancer Research Funding, yet less than 7% of those diagnosed survive beyond five years.

 We are helping Pancreatic Cancer UK raise awareness of this devastating disease, support people affected and fund cutting edge research to ensure more people survive to live long and well.

 November marks Pancreatic Cancer Awareness Month, can you get involved to help raise money and awareness?
-Why not hold a Bake Sale to raise money…and raise even more by using Boost the Roost eggs to make your cakes!
-Find out more on the PCUK website.
+Why not hold a Bake Sale to raise money or host a coffee morning?
+To find out more about fundraising ideas have a look at the PCUK website.